CESNET/GPUJPEG/FAQ.md

     Decode Image:            609.70 ms
     Save Image:              139.37 ms

-which shows duration of individual decoding steps.
+which shows duration of individual decoding steps (use `-n <iter>` to see duration of more iterations with the same image).

 ## Encoding different color spaces than full-range YCbCr BT.601
 For compatibility reasons, GPUJPEG produces a full-range **YCbCr BT.601** with **JFIF**